Gex – A gem in the shadow of the dragon (and the bandicoot)

-I wanted to kick off this new blog series with a review of a game I fondly remembered from my childhood.
+I wanted to kick off the weekend with a review of a game I fondly remembered from my childhood.
 But which one?
 Which console would I look to for inspiration?
 What period of my life would I draw this nostalgia from?
-Should I tackle a mainstream favourite or dive into the obscure gems of old?
+Should I tackle a mainstream favorite or dive into the obscure gems of old?

 The game itself had all the usual tropes of a great 2D platformer of its time; diverse and colorful stages with hand-rendered backgrounds, cool power-ups to help defeat the baddies, tons of hidden collectibles to discover – but one thing that set this game aside from the rest, was its attitude.
 Gex, voiced by Dana Gould, had some of the most enjoyable, wise-cracking dialogue I’d ever heard in a game.